rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 The system triple boots Windows 11 and Linux Mint

 ## Tools
+Don't be an idiot and use these great tools instead of wasting your time with propertree or other plist editors:
 - [OpenCore Auxiliary Tools](https://github.com/ic005k/QtOpenCoreConfig) - easy `config.plist` management
 	- [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) - alternative for OCAT
 - [Hackintool](https://github.com/headkaze/Hackintool/releases) - debug and map USB ports